 The shape of the day may look something like this:

-Rise Up Singing – a pre-breakfast session of movement, chanting, Indian scale improvisations, simple songs or cosmic poetry.
+Rise Up Singing.
+A pre-breakfast session of movement, chanting, Indian scale improvisations and simple songs.

 Community Choir.
 A session for the whole camp learning a mixture of four part harmonies from a range of traditions and often including original material.